 I’m also a huge believer in getting rewarded for your spending.
 I used to do a simple cash back card and get that money deposited into my brokerage account (with the Fidelity Cash Back Card).
-For my business, I rely on my AMEX Business Platinum card, which has great benefits I leverage when I travel.
+For my business, I rely on my AMEX Business Platinum® Card from American Express, which has great benefits I leverage when I travel.

 In general, if you can manage your spending and treat your credit card like a debit card, there’s no reason not to take advantage these kinds of deals.
 It’s also be a great way for more frugal people to reward themselves with the “extra perks” they might get through points for travel.